'This is all hands on deck': Oregon police seize 100,000 fentanyl pills in one of two busts

 OREGON, USA — Oregon State Police made two big drug busts in Oregon in the past week.
 They came after routine traffic stops by state troopers.
 It put a dent in the fentanyl that otherwise would have been heading to the streets of the Pacific Northwest.

-The traffic stops near La Grande in eastern Oregon and near Salem both involved the discovery both with a lot of fentanyl and other hard drugs that could have done an enormous amount of human damage.
+The traffic stops near La Grande in eastern Oregon and near Salem both involved the discovery of fentanyl and other hard drugs that could have done an enormous amount of human damage.

-A search of the vehicle turned up 100,000 counterfeit oxycodone pills containing fentanyl, two pounds of powdered fentanyl and six pounds of cocaine.
+A search of the vehicle turned up 100,000 counterfeit oxycodone pills containing fentanyl, 2 pounds of powdered fentanyl and 6 pounds of cocaine.
 36-year old Moises Rojo Velazquez of Glendale, Arizona is now facing drug trafficking charges.

 This type of crime is a federal offense and prosecutors are seeing a lot of it.

-“I've been a prosecutor for nearly 25 years, and this is absolutely a crisis,” said Assistant U.S. Attorney for the District of Oregon, Scott Kerin.
+“I've been a prosecutor for nearly 25 years, and this is absolutely a crisis,” said Scott Kerin, Assistant U.S. Attorney for the District of Oregon.

-Kerin says they are serious about making those who are trafficking fentanyl pay.
+Kerin said that federal prosecutors are serious about making those who are trafficking fentanyl pay.

 “We're coming for you, this is all hands-on-deck, and our U.S. Attorney is absolutely committed to the disruption and prosecution of fentanyl,” said Kerin.